Usage

 Advertise Dot3 POE-MDI TLV for the given port or for all ports

-PSE (power provider).
-This configuration is distinct of the
+a PSE (power provider).
+This configuration is distinct from

-configuration of the transmission of the LLDP-MED POE-MDI TLV
+the configuration of the transmission of the LLDP-MED POE-MDI

-but the user should ensure the coherency of those two configu-
+TLV but the user should ensure the coherency of those two con-

 supported means that MDI power is supported on the given port